carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 1. Simple parallelism:  Nextflow is based on the dataflow programming model which greatly simplifies the splitting of tasks that can be run at the same time (parallelisation).

 1. Continuous checkpoints: All the intermediate results produced during the pipeline execution are automatically tracked.
-This allows you to resume its execution, from the last successfully executed step, no matter what the reason was for it stopping.
+This allows you to resume its execution from the last successfully executed step, no matter what the reason was for it stopping.

 ### Processes and Channels